What should I do if I can't meet an assignment deadline?

 This will attach your file and your course mail is ready to be sent.

 On the Course Homepage, click the "Grades" area.
 This will allow you to view your grade statistics

 Please let the instructor know if you have a grade missing that you believe should be there or if there is a grade you feel is posted incorrectly.

 When will I know my final grade for the course?

-How do I take an Exam or Quiz on ANGEL?
+How do I take an Exam or Quiz in the Canvas online classroom?